Background pattern

 Rare(may affect up to 1 in 1,000 people)

-• changes in laboratory parameters: elevated liver enzyme levels, high serum bilirubin levels,
+• changes in laboratory parameters: increased liver enzyme levels, high bilirubin levels,

 • worsening of psoriasis,

-• concentrated urine, feeling unwell (nausea) or vomiting, muscle cramps, confusion, and convulsions.
-These symptoms may be a sign of a condition called SIADH (inadequate secretion of antidiuretic hormone),
+• concentrated urine, feeling of discomfort (nausea) or being sick (vomiting), muscle cramps, confusion, and convulsions.
+These symptoms may be due to a disease called SIADH (inadequate secretion of antidiuretic hormone),

 • decreased or absent diuresis,